Agent Trial

 Without an API key

 The public /v1/stories/feed endpoint is open.
 When ORUK_API_KEY is unset, the server falls back to a 2-hour window of the freshest 50 stories on the feed and applies all filters client-side.
 Good for almost every interactive query but trims older stories and omits the sources / stats endpoints.
-Set the env var (free key at the Dashboard) for the full filter surface, deeper history, and arbitrary evt_… story lookups.
+Set the env var (free key from signup or the dashboard) for the full filter surface, deeper history, and arbitrary evt_… story lookups.

 Quota accounting